Periodontal Care in Seattle

 Proper oral hygiene is the most important part of preventing gum disease.
 Brush at least twice a day for two minutes using proper technique, and floss once per day.
 Using a water flosser and antibacterial mouthwash can also help prevent gum disease.

-It is also important to see Dr. Yoni, Dr. Diana, or Dr. Bean at Green Leaf Dental every six months for an oral exam and teeth cleaning.
+It is also important to see Dr. Yoni or Dr. Diana at Green Leaf Dental every six months for an oral exam and teeth cleaning.
 This will help prevent the buildup of plaque and tartar, and ensure we notice any early signs of gingivitis and gum disease.

 Is Gingivitis the Same as Gum Disease?